The Eye (The Lord of the Rings: The Rings of Power): Visual effects

 Visual effects for the episode were created by Industrial Light & Magic (ILM), Wētā FX, Method Studios, Rodeo FX, Cause and FX, Atomic Arts, and Cantina Creative.
 The different vendors were overseen by visual effects supervisor Jason Smith.
-He explained that the Balrog seen at the end of the episode was a new design by concept artist Allen Williams that derived from existing artwork but had its own face and horn shapes.
+Rodeo handled much of the Harfoot storyline, including environment augmentation, scale work, and fire and magic effects.
+Brandstrom storyboarded the Balrog sequence for the visual effects team to follow.
+Wētā created the Balrog, which was redesigned from the version that is seen in Jackson's films as part of the "Song of the Roots of Hithaeglir" sequence in the fifth episode.